PrincessEmilu/IGME-230/project1/230-project-1-content.md

 ## Esthetics

-*Queen* will use vector graphics that aim to look simple and stylistic.
+*Queen* will use stylized, modern flat-shaded sprites that will appear relatively simple.

 The game will have basic sound effects for menu interaction as well as context-specific sounds for more dramatic actions, such as spawning a new minion or sacrificing a host for its resources.